chroonag/autoiota-dongle/README.md

 ## Update System
-Systemupdate is performed ba the following command.
+Systemupdate is performed by the following command.
 A system restart may be required.
 ```
 sudo salt-call --local state.sls update
 ```